 Is this A Religious School?

-Religion classes are not a component of our daily curriculum, although we celebrate holidays and study cultures and religious practices.
+Religion classes are a component of our daily curriculum beginning in grade 3.
+In the earlier grades, we pray before meals, celebrate Christian holidays and hold chapel services monthly.
 We hope that every child will have a faith community, as a part of their upbringing but we do not impose a doctrine or require a signed statement of faith from families.
 We seek partnerships with all churches who have an interest in financially supporting children to attend.

 After school programs such as Kids Bible Academy, led by Rev. Faith Wilkerson, and extracurricular religious events such as Christmas programs, Easter egg hunts, and youth ministry events with area churches.